Skip to main content

 Fulbright and FCT sign cooperation protocols

-Fundação para a Ciência e a Tecnologia (FCT) and the Fulbright Commission signed, on January 16th, three cooperation protocols that reinforce cooperation and scientific exchange between Portugal and the United States of America (USA).
+On January 16, the Foundation for Science and Technology (FCT) and the Fulbright Commission signed three cooperation protocols that strengthen cooperation and scientific exchange between Portugal and the United States of America (USA).

-The Studentships Fulbright will thus be financially supported by FCT already in 2014, both in PhD programs at accredited universities in the USA, as well as allowing PhD Professors and Researchers to teach and/or conduct research projects at universities and research centers in the USA.
+Fulbright Studentships will thus receive financial support from the FCT in 2014, both for PhD programs at accredited universities in the USA, and will also allow PhD professors and researchers to teach and/or carry out research projects at universities and research centers in the USA.

-At the protocol signing session, Miguel Seabra, President of FCT, emphasized the impact of the Fulbright Program in the relations between the US and Europe, namely with Portugal.
-He also highlighted the advantages of this cooperation, which reinforce the quality of the training of Portuguese students in the US, through the support to candidates and access to quality programs that the Fulbright Commission allows.
-Virginia L. Staab, President of the Fulbright Commission's Board of Directors, focused on the evolution of the Commission that celebrates this year its 54th anniversary, highlighting the role of its partners and the importance of new ideas that continue to allow the Fulbright Commission to grow.
+At the signing of the protocols, Miguel Seabra, President of the FCT, stressed the impact of the Fulbright program on relations between the US and Europe, particularly with Portugal.
+He also highlighted the advantages of this cooperation, which reinforces the quality of training for Portuguese students in the USA, by supporting candidates and providing access to quality programs that the Fulbright Commission allows.
+Virginia L. Staab, President of the Board of Directors of the Fulbright Commission, focused on the evolution of the Commission, which is celebrating its 54th anniversary this year, highlighting the role of its partners and the importance of new ideas that will continue to allow Fulbright to grow.

-The Fulbright Commission and its Information Center are now operating at the FCT building, under one of the protocols signed.
-Also, the Commission's historical archive is now part of the FCT's Historical Archive of Science and Technology (AHCT).
-In a partnership that also involves the Institute of Contemporary History (Faculdade de Ciências Sociais e Humanas, Universidade Nova), the archive illustrating more than 50 years of exchange and sharing of knowledge with the USA will be treated and made available for study by the scientific community.
-The archive includes files of Portuguese and American grantees funded with Fulbright support since the 1960s, as well as minutes of meetings of the Commission's Board of Directors.
+The Fulbright Commission and its Information Center are now operating in the FCT building, under one of the protocols signed.
+The Commission's historical archive is also now part of the FCT's Historical Archive of Science and Technology (AHCT).
+In a partnership that also involves the Institute of Contemporary History (Faculty of Social Sciences and Humanities, Universidade Nova), the archive that illustrates more than 50 years of exchange and sharing of knowledge with the USA will thus be processed and made available for study by the scientific community.
+The archive includes the files of Portuguese and American grantees funded with Fulbright support since the 1960s, as well as minutes of meetings of the Commission's Board of Directors.